joshbrew/BiquadFilters.js/README.md

 `makeNotchFilter(frequency,sps,bandwidth)` Macro to generate a notch filter with the correct Q factor for the specified bandwidth.
 Returns a Biquad class instance.

 `makeBandpassFilter(freqStart,freqEnd,sps,resonance)` Macro to generate a bandpass filter.
 The resonance value has a default setting that works pretty well, but I recommend experimenting.
 Having the resonance value being around 10^floor(log10(center frequency)) works well at least at low frequencies, I used 9.75 for a 3-45Hz bandpass filter for example.
-Applying 4 seems to work well to get a full noise cancellation, though for some reason the output gets scaled by 1/n filters so you just need to multiply by how many filters you used to restore the amplitudes to the right values.
+Applying 4 in a row seems to work well to get much sharper cancellation, though for some reason the output gets scaled by 1/n filters so you just need to multiply by how many filters you used to restore the amplitudes to the right values.
 Returns a Biquad class instance.

 ![capture](Capture.PNG)